-A simple cellphone RF signal detector circuit project is discussed here that may be built by any school student for displaying in a school fair science exhibition.The proposed circuit is a high gain opamp amplifier which detects slightest of RF disturbance that might be created by various electrical systems.
+A simple cellphone RF signal detector is a high gain op amp amplifier which detects slightest of RF disturbance that might be created by various electrical systems.

 Looking at the figure we see actually the the circuit is a repetition of four identical circuits in series.